 (NCBI-index: 722665)

-From 2017, the focus was besides day-active butterflies and also on night-active moths.
+From 2017, the focus was on day-active butterflies and also on night-active moths.
 The Large Emerald (Geometra papilionaria) was a striking appearance for me when I first got it on the sheet at night using a UVA lamp.
-You would expect this large moth with its characteristic green color during the day between other butterflies because of its resting position.
+You would expect this large moth with its characteristic green colour during the day, among other butterflies, because of its resting position.
 He then holds them up slightly so that it looks like he is about to fly away.
-They fly at night and are attracted to light but also occasionally fly high in the tree canopy on warm, sunny days.
+They fly at night and are attracted to light, but also occasionally fly high in the tree canopy on warm, sunny days.
 The wing has a scalloped white cross-line and a dotted white cross-line.
-The termen is also scalloped and the wingspan is 50-60mm.
+The termen is also scalloped, and the wingspan is 50-60 mm.
 This emerald flies in one generation from May to September.
-Host plant: Birch and Alder.
+Host plant: Birch, Alder.
 Dutch name: Zomervlinder.
 Frisian name: Simmermjitflinter.

 Flying period: